George Plantagenet, Duke of Clarence

-George Plantagenet, Duke of Clarence (21 October 1449 – 18 February 1478), was the 6th son of Richard Plantagenet, 3rd Duke of York, and Cecily Neville, and the brother of English kings Edward IV and Richard III.
+George Plantagenet, Duke of Clarence (21 October 1449 – 18 February 1478), was the sixth child and third surviving son of Richard Plantagenet, 3rd Duke of York, and Cecily Neville, and the brother of English kings Edward IV and Richard III.
 He played an important role in the dynastic struggle between rival factions of the Plantagenets now known as the Wars of the Roses.

-Though a member of the House of York, he switched sides to support the Lancastrians, before reverting to the Yorkists.
-He was later convicted of treason against his elder brother, Edward IV, and was executed.
+Though a member of the House of York, he switched sides to support the House of Lancaster, before reverting to the Yorkists.
+He was later convicted of treason against his elder brother, Edward IV, and executed, allegedly by drowning in malmsey wine.
 He appears as a character in William Shakespeare's plays Henry VI, Part 3 and Richard III, in which his death is attributed to the machinations of Richard.

 Life

 George was born on 21 October 1449 in Dublin at a time when his father, the Duke of York, had begun to challenge Henry VI for the crown.
 His godfather was James FitzGerald, 6th Earl of Desmond.
 He was the second of the three sons of Richard and Cecily who survived their father and became a potential claimant for the crown.
 His father died in 1460.
 In 1461 his elder brother, Edward, became King of England as Edward IV and George was made Duke of Clarence.
 Despite his youth, he was appointed as Lord Lieutenant of Ireland in the same year.

 Having been mentioned as a possible husband for Mary, daughter of Charles the Bold, Duke of Burgundy, Clarence came under the influence of his first cousin Richard Neville, Earl of Warwick, and in July 1469 was married in Église Notre-Dame de Calais to the earl's elder daughter Isabel Neville.

 Clarence had actively supported his elder brother's claim to the throne, but when his father-in-law (known as "the Kingmaker") deserted Edward IV to ally with Margaret of Anjou, consort of the deposed King Henry, Clarence supported him and was deprived of his office as Lord Lieutenant.
 Clarence joined Warwick in France, taking his pregnant wife.
 She gave birth to their first child, a girl, on 16 April 1470, in a ship off Calais.
 The child died shortly afterwards.
 Henry VI rewarded Clarence by making him next in line to the throne after his own son, justifying the exclusion of Edward IV both by attainder for his treason against the House of Lancaster as well as his alleged illegitimacy.
 After a short time, Clarence realized that his loyalty to his father-in-law was misplaced: Warwick had his younger daughter, Anne Neville, Clarence's sister-in-law, marry Henry VI's son in December 1470.
 This demonstrated that his father-in-law was less interested in making him king than in serving his own interests and, since it now seemed unlikely that Warwick would replace Edward IV with Clarence, Clarence was secretly reconciled with Edward.